 dnf install repo.

-provides the manifest for configuring a workspace.
-The project provides
+and are to be used for configuring a workspace.
+The project provides a single

 default.xml manifest file in each of the active branches.

-Depending on the specific branch of the manifest repository, that manifest may either allow some projects to follow changes by selecting git branches or pin all projects to a specific git commit revision.
+Depending on the specific branch of the above-mentioned repository, that manifest may either allow some projects to follow changes by selecting git branches or pin all projects to a specific git commit revision.

 Once the repo tool is installed, you can initialize and populate the workspace.
-This will bring in all the needed sources for building OpenHarmony:
+This will bring in all the needed sources for building All Scenarios OS:

 A fully set workspace, will provide a structure similar to: